 Loss has the power to bring you back to your most authentic self.
-In my formative years my work was an amalgamation of printmaking, drawing and painting, through which I deconstructed the essence and importance of meditation, prayer and religious practice in my life.
-In the midst of the chaos, unrest and many examples of intolerance in the world today, I attempted to demonstrate through my work the peace and serenity that I obtain through Bandagi also called Zikr, which is a form of repetitive chanting in my work by obsessively writing and rewriting the same verses over and over again.
+In my formative years, my work was an amalgamation of printmaking, drawing, and painting, through which I deconstructed the importance of meditation, prayer, and religious practice in my life.
+In the midst of the chaos, unrest and many examples of intolerance in the world, I demonstrated the peace and serenity that I obtained through Bandagi or Zikr, a form of repetitive chanting in my work by obsessively writing and rewriting the same verses over and over again.
 This practice has ebbed and flowed in reaction to major life events, but remained a constant source of inspiration throughout my artistic practice.